MicrosoftDocs/microsoft-365-community/Community/team-site-or-communication-site.md

 - **Showcase, Share, Story:** When you want to &quot;broadcast&quot; a message, tell a story, share content for viewing (but not editing) to a large audience or the entire organization, or showcase services or people, you want a **Communication Site**.
 In a Communication Site, there will most often be a small number of content authors and a much larger number of content readers or consumers.
 Think about your corporate intranet.
 Even if you have collaborative _parts_ of the intranet, the primary purpose of your intranet is to communicate a story such as corporate news or showcase services and information such as your benefits and policies.
 Your intranet sites are examples of Communication Sites.

 - **Create, Store, Use, Permissions, Apps:** When you use a store for SharePoint libraries and lists, without M365 groups services, you want a Team Site (not groups connected).
-With Teams Sites (not groups connected) you can use a store for all SharePoint based elements like documents, list items, news, docsets and many more.
+With Teams Sites (not groups connected) you can use a store for all SharePoint based elements like documents, list items, news, docsets, and many more.
 You will not compete with the concepts of groups and SharePoint permissions.
 Any you can choose, where you want to see the SharePoint site navigation, on top or on left side.
-Use this kind of Team Site, when you create SharePoint based Apps with libraries, lists and other SharePoint topics or for an SharePoint list based Microsoft Power Apps.
+Use this kind of Team Site, when you create SharePoint based Apps with libraries, lists and other SharePoint topics or for a SharePoint list based Microsoft Power Apps.

 ## When should I create a team site?